-4. Are there alternatives e.g. saisie conservatoire or freezing order?
+4. Are these alternatives e.g. saisie conservatoire or freezing order?

-There are no alternatives for the arrest of ships in Qatar as the Maritime Code that regulates the arrest of ships prevents the applicant from relying on other laws in Qatar.
+There are no alternatives for the arrest of ships in Oatar as the Maritime Code regulates the arrest of ships in specific which prevents the applicant from relying on other laws in Oatar.